 How To Improve Your Own Understanding of Air Quality

 The first step is literal awareness.
-As in, being informed about the surrounding air quality.
-That’s why the most consistent suggestion throughout AQAW is to routinely check the Air Quality Index (AQI).
+That is, being informed about the surrounding air quality.
+For this reason, the most consistent suggestion throughout AQAW is to routinely check the Air Quality Index (AQI).
 We suggest making it a regular habit.
 Check the AQI when you wake up in the morning, or simply take note of it whenever you usually check the weather.
 Consider the AQI when planning outdoor events or activities.
 It’s a simple task and a quick habit that has a big impact.

 Don’t Forget About Indoor Air Quality!